bmuenzenmeyer/next-i18n-starter/README.md

 This is a [Next.js](https://nextjs.org/) Template implementing [Internationalization (i18n)](https://nextjs.org/docs/advanced-features/i18n-routing).

-> I wrote this because I found it hard to compose all the demos and docs together into resembles a fully functioning content-centric website.
+> I wrote this because I found it hard to compose all the demos and docs together into what resembled a fully functioning content-centric website.

 ## Features To Consider ✨